zerolovesea/NextRec/nextrec_cli_preset/NextRec-CLI.md

   - `standard`: Standardization (mean 0, std 1)
   - `minmax`: Min-max normalization (scales to 0-1)
   - `robust`: Robust standardization (uses median and quantiles)
-- `embedding_config.use_embedding`: Whether to use embedding for numeric features
+- `embedding_config.use_projection`: Whether to use embedding for numeric features
   - `true`: Use embedding layer
   - `false`: Use normalized values directly